UnisonUI/UnisonUI/README.md

 The Kubernetes provider list and detect all running services in real time.

-New services are detected by polling from Kubernetes API at a regular interval.
+New services are detected by polling from the Kubernetes API at a regular interval.
 The value for the interval is defined by `polling-interval` which default to `1 minute`.

 A compatible service **MUST** have the following labels on it: